neurodatascience/neurodatascience.github.io-1/_pages/home.md

-To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
-We want do be able to build the perfect instruments to answer the  scientific questions we deem most important (see [Research](research)).
+Our goal is to quantify the effects of disease on network structure and function.
+We develop new models of network communication and apply these models in healthy and clinical populations.
+Our research lies at the intersection of network science, dynamical systems theory and multivariate statistics, with a focus on complex data sets involving multiple neuroimaging modalities, including fMRI, DWI, MEG/EEG and PET.
+We pursue several distinct project themes, from modeling communication processes on anatomical networks, to statistical models of network architecture and cognitive-behavioral phenotypes (see [Research](research)).

-We are located at the Montreal Neurological Institute at McGill University, the birthplace of superconductivity and home to Kamerlingh Onnes, Lorentz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).
-We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).
+We are located at the Montreal Neurological Institute at McGill University, the birthplace of cognitive neuroscience and home to Penfield, Milner, Jasper and others.
+We exchange ideas and work with our neighbors in the [McConnell Brain Imaging Centre](https://www.mcgill.ca/bic/).
+The lab is a diverse group of people interested in cognitive neuroscience and connectomics.
+We are looking to recruit more graduate students and postdocs with backgrounds in engineering, statistics, physics and life sciences.

-We are grateful for funding from Leiden University, [NWO](www.nwo.nl) ([Vidi talent scheme](http://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)), and from an [ERC starting grant](https://erc.europa.eu/funding/starting-grants).
+We are grateful for funding from Canadian Institutes of Health Research ([CIHR](http://www.cihr-irsc.gc.ca/)), the Natural Sciences and Engineering Council of Canada ([NSERC](http://www.nserc-crsng.gc.ca)), the Canada Research Chairs Program ([CRC](http://www.chairs-chaires.gc.ca/)) and the Fonds de Recherche Sante Quebec ([FRQS](http://www.frqs.gouv.qc.ca/)).

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_Leiden.jpg" style="width: 210px">